 And there you have it!
 Thanks again, Sadeeq, it was lovely chatting with you and I can’t wait for the mixtape!

 Sadeeq Ali is a spitter to keep your eye on as this wordsmith breaks down doors with their slick flows and deliciously dark vibes.
-Sadeeq’s first mixtape, Why So Serious?, is available to stream on Soundcloud so tap into the underground now.
+Sadeeq’s first mixtape, Why So Serious?, is available to stream on Spotify so tap into the underground now.